Skip to main content

 Ready to cut your expenses?
 Start by knowing what they are.

 This may sound obvious.
-But, according to Waterman, many people truly don’t understand how much they spend, or even what they spend it on.
+But, according to Johnston, many people truly don’t understand how much they spend, or even what they spend it on.
 Finding your baseline is a necessary first step toward making the changes you need to.

 For example: think of something you might do every day that costs money.
 Perhaps you like to visit your favorite coffee shop in the morning or rent a new release after dinner.
 Paying a few dollars at a time for each cup of coffee, or movie, may not feel very extravagant.
 But when you add it all up at the end of the month, you might be unpleasantly surprised.

-“There’s something powerful about seeing the numbers in black and white,” Waterman explained.
+“There’s something powerful about seeing the numbers in black and white,” Johnston explained.
 “Getting them out of your head and onto paper lends a clarity to your financial situation that you otherwise might not have.”

 Set some time aside to go through your check register, bank statements, and other financial records and list out everything you spend your money on.
 This includes your monthly fixed expenses, such as your mortgage or rent; your flexible expenses, such as groceries; and your discretionary expenses, such as entertainment and gifts.
-Waterman recommends gathering this information for at least the previous three months.
+Johnston recommends gathering this information for at least the previous three months.
 This will help you identify trends—like unbudgeted daily splurges, or a creeping telephone bill—and take steps to address them if needed.

 If you use online banking, you can save time and effort by running built-in reports of your income and expenses by category.
 If not, consider creating a budget calendar for easier visibility into your finances moving forward.

 And remember: when it’s time to slash your spending, it helps to frame the activity in positive terms.
-“You’re empowering yourself to take better control of your money and maintain your financial stability,” said Waterman.
+“You’re empowering yourself to take better control of your money and maintain your financial stability,” said Johnston.
 “And that can feel really good.”

 6 easy ways to reduce your expenses right now